Let’s check out the main benefits of the L-Carnitine supplement.

 Another study with cancer subjects showed that using carnitine supplementation at 4 grams a day mitigated fatigue in most patients receiving chemotherapy and restored normal carnitine blood levels.

-Likewise, one study presented evidence that patients with kidney disease receiving dialysis benefitted from carnitine supplementation.
+Likewise, one study presented evidence that patients with kidney disease undergoing dialysis benefitted from carnitine supplementation.

 This happened as those with kidney disease often suffer from anemia in which red blood cells (RBCs) can become deformed.